davidemodolo/LLMs_for_Agent_Planning/thesis.md

 ## structure (to be done at the end of the thesis)

-# Chapter 1
+# Chapter 1 - Background

 > state-of-the-art, background

-SOTA: PDDL, RL
-bg: uncertainty for LLMs papers, conformal prediction, BD, agents,
+## Background

+- LLMs
+  - Focus on Attention mechanism
+  - Few shot learners
+- Uncertainty in LLMs
+  - KnowNo framework
+    - Spain?
+  - Other approaches
+- BDI Agents
+- SotA: PDDL
+  - pros and cons
+- SotA: Reinforcement Learning
+  - pros and cons

-# Chapter 2
+# Chapter 2 - Experiment setting

-Experiment setting (deliveroo.js, GPT, no LLAMA)
+- Problem definition: This is a generative approach, there is no reasoning, no planning, no pathfinding
+- Deliveroo.js
+- GPT models
+  - why GPT
+  - why not LLAMA or other open source/open weight models
+  - OpenAI API
+- Prompts

 # Chapter 3

-First approach, give everything (no decomposition of the problem) Stateless & Stateful
+- First approach: parsing server info + helping parameters -> going in the wrong direction
+- Second approach: stateless full raw + stateful
+- Final agent: new prompt, new data, still bad results

 # Chapter 4

+- Stateless & Stateful, why stateful works better
-Attention visualizer
+- Attention visualizer in BERT
-Better prompts
+- encoding the map (base64) to reduce the number of characters
-Prompt creation accordingly to papers (give a role, where to put the goal, knowno, few-shot working means the prompt is correct)
+- Better prompt creation accordingly to papers (give a role, where to put the goal, knowno, few-shot working means the prompt is correct)
-Attetion, encoding base64
+- Heatmap creation
-Last approach, find the closest cell
+- Last chance, find the closest cell

 # Results discussion

-This is a generative approach.
-Path accuracy
-Heatmaps
+- Stateful: path evaluation
+- Stateless: heatmaps
+- Stateless: closest cell

 # Conclusions (2 pages)

 > thesis objectives, achieved results, limitations, future developments
-> 59 mins

 limitation: token for context limit in stateful